hyosung11/Launch-School/Courses/JS100/assessment.md

 I wanted to "be so good they can't ignore you."
 I watched the beginning of Harvard's CS50 course.
 I bought Udemy courses.
 I copied the code line by line of the Udemy courses.
 I added the projects to my github profile.
 I went back to freeCodeCamp and did more modules.
 I attempted coding challenges on different platforms.
 I obsessed over data structures and algorithms.
 I went an inch deep and a mile wide, far from mastery.

-===
+In the meantime, I kept applying to software engineer positions, and other technical roles in software companies.
+After applying for a QA engineer position at Catalogic Software, the COO checked out my LinkedIn profile.
+I messaged him.
+He asked to meet me.
+We met and talked.
+The COO said I might make a good solutions engineer.
+He arranged an onsite interview with his team.
+I submitted an online coding challenge.
+I did four interviews in one day for a solutions engineer position.
+I got the job.
+I had no knowledge of IT Infrastructure.
+I struggled daily to learn basic technical concepts of system administration, networking, and virtualization to implement them in my job.
+I lacked foundational knowledge.
+I didn't have a scaffold from which I could create my competence.
+Six months into the job, the COO asked me to become the project manager, and I switched roles.

+In the weeks since my termination, I have had time to ruminate on what I want to do for work.
+I want to work as a software engineer.
+Through my self-reflection, I realize I need to master the fundamental of programming.
+I believe that materials beat methods.
+The Launch School curriculum and platform provides a great path to mastery.

+~~love technology.
+Technology is the engine of human progress.
+I want ~~

-After my termination, I spent the end of May and the beginning of June applying to project manager positions with mixed emotions.
-I felt like I get a job fast. csm certification. what do I really want to do. started coding again. talked to GA bootcamp friends. help. be so good they can't ignore you cal newport
+~~After my termination, I spent the end of May and the beginning of June applying to project manager positions with mixed emotions.
+I felt like I get a job fast. csm certification. what do I really want to do. started coding again. talked to GA bootcamp friends. help. be so good they can't ignore you cal newport~~

 * Your goal after finishing Launch School.